Iminophosphorane: Brønsted Basicity

-Coordination
+Coordination to Metal Centers

-As ligands, iminophosphoranes can coordinate to other centers (i.e. transition metals, main group elements) via lone pair(s) on the nitrogen.
-Iminophosphorane are predominantly hard σ- donors, with possible π-donor capabilities due to the two lone pairs on nitrogen.
-In electron rich centers (i.e. late transition metals), iminophosphoranes tend to coordinate relatively weakly and are easily displaced by other ligands.
-Iminophosphoranes will coordinate most strongly to electron deficient centers (i.e. rare earth elements, early transition metals, and highly oxidized centers).

-Simple iminophosphoranes are neutral monodentate donors.
-Additional donor sites can be incorporated in the iminophosphorane substituents to create polydentate ligands which allow for increased stability by the chelating effect.
-These polydenate mixed ligands are also highly useful for enabling select catalysis, as the donor sites and linkers in these polydentate mixed ligands can be precisely tuned to vary reactivity.
+As ligands, iminophosphoranes can coordinate to other centers (i.e. transition metals, main group elements) via lone pairs on the nitrogen.
+Iminophosphorane are predominantly hard - donors, with possible π-donor capabilities due to the two lone pairs on nitrogen.
+Simple iminophosphoranes are monodentate neutral L-type donors, but additional donor sites can be incorporated in the iminophosphorane substituents to create polydentate ligands which allow for increased stability by the chelating effect.
+These polydentate mixed ligands are also highly useful for enabling selective catalysis, as the donor sites and linkers in these polydentate mixed ligands can be precisely tuned to vary reactivity.